susumutomita/2025-AgenticEthereum/README.md

 - **Backend:**
   Can be deployed on Vercel using Serverless Functions or an alternative such as Render for persistent services.

+- **AI Agent:**
+  Deployed using Docker containers, either on a cloud provider or dedicated server.

 - **Smart Contracts:**
   Deployed on testnets (e.g., Sepolia) using Foundry.
 Future production deployment can be considered based on project maturity.